Novatian

 Novatian (Greek: Νοβατιανός, Novatianus, c.
 200) was a scholar, priest, and theologian.
-He is considered by the Catholic Church to have been an antipope between 251 and 258.
+He is considered to have been an antipope between 251 and 258.
 Some Greek authors give his name as Novatus, who was an African presbyter.

 He was a noted theologian and writer, the first Roman theologian who used the Latin language, at a time when there was much debate about how to deal with Christians who had lapsed and wished to return, and the issue of penance.
 Consecrated as pope by three bishops in 251, he adopted a more rigorous position than the established Pope Cornelius.
 Novatian was shortly afterwards excommunicated: the schismatic church which he established persisted for several centuries (see Novatianism).

 Life

 Few details are known as to his life.
 He was a man of learning and had been trained in literary composition.

 Pope Cornelius, in a letter to Fabius of Antioch, states that a catechumen called Novatian was possessed by Satan for a whole season.
 "A deep and settled melancholy had fastened on his mind; and the Christians who knew him said that an evil spirit had got possession of him, and that if he would profess Christ the evil spirit would go out of him; so, from a hope of recovering his health, he professed Christianity."
 Exorcists attended him, but he fell into a sickness from which imminent death was expected; he was, therefore, given baptism by affusion as he lay on his bed.
 The rest of the rites were not supplied on his recovery, nor was he confirmed by the bishop.
 "How then can he have received the Holy Ghost?" asked Cornelius.

-For his profound learning, Cornelius sarcastically defined him as "that creator of dogmas, that champion of ecclesiastical culture", but his eloquence impressed Saint Cyprian of Carthage and Pope Fabian made him a priest despite the protests of the clergy that one who had been baptised only and had not been confirmed could not become a priest.
+For his profound learning, Cornelius sarcastically defines him as "that creator of dogmas, that champion of ecclesiastical culture", but his eloquence had impressed Saint Cyprian of Carthage and Pope Fabian, who made him a priest despite the protests of the clergy that one who had been baptised only and had not been confirmed could not become a priest.

 The story told by Eulogius, bishop of Alexandria, that Novatian was an archdeacon of Rome consecrated a priest by the pope in order to prevent his succeeding to the papacy, is contradicted by Cornelius and is based on a later state of affairs in which Roman deacons were statesmen rather than religious ministers.

 Novatian became a leading presbyter of the Roman Church, and one of the most noted personages in the Church of the 3rd century.
-Saint Cyprian of Carthage later accused Novatian of striking his pregnant wife in the stomach and causing an abortion.